 ‘Our focus is to make the competition as inclusive as possible, providing a welcoming but competitive environment for students to hone their skills and build their confidence.
 The competition is open for students in Years 9 to 12’.
 Dates and Draws linked from this site.
 Registration packs sent to schools.

-Registration for the DAV Schools Competition is now open.
-Registrations are due by 18 February 2019.
-Draws and topics published on DAV website on 23 February 2019.
+First round debates began taking place from February 25, 2019.
+Draws and topics were published on DAV website on 23 February 2019.

 ‘A Debating Competition for students in Years 9 and 10.
 The topics will focus on contemporary issues in STEM [science, technology, engineering, and maths].
 This competition is an excellent opportunity for students to develop their knowledge and awareness of the current issues in STEM.
 Schools are guaranteed one team of up to 6 students’.
 Held at University of Melbourne, Parkville Campus.